 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

-MIS foot and ankle surgery is performed through “key hole” incisions.
+Minimally invasive foot and ankle surgery is performed through “key hole” incisions.
 Using special instruments and cameras along with intra-operative x-rays, your doctor can access the damaged areas and protect the surrounding muscles, tendons and ligaments.

 Advanced Foot and Ankle Expertise at BIDMC